 As we spoke with our users, we realized ZenHub could also play a role in helping to streamline this process.
 By defining a “backlog” pipeline and a velocity, teams can automatically build a Sprint candidate up to a certain number of story points.
 For example, if the selected pipeline is "Sprint backlog" and velocity is set to "44," ZenHub will automatically add the highest prioritized Issues from the Sprint backlog pipeline up to 44 story points to the Sprint.

-While we know the sprint planning process can never be fully automated, providing a sprint candidate can save teams time from having to manually move Issues into a sprint.
+While we know the sprint planning process can never be fully automated, providing a sprint candidate can save teams time from having to manually move Issues into a new sprint.
 The sprint candidate also serves as a great starting point for a team-wide discussion around what work needs to be accomplished and what Issues need to be added or removed.

 Never leave work behind